 Family Connections

 Product Recall Alerts

-The US Consumer Product Safety Commission recently announced the following recalls:
+The US Consumer Product Safety Commission recently announced the following recall:

 We are here to help!
 If you need support in navigating these resources or help planning experiences for your children, please contact one of our team members today.
 Please contact us at DC Child Care Connections (202) 829-2500.

-Check out our Facebook page and follow us on Instagram to stay up to date on events and opportunities.
+Check out our Facebook page to stay up-to-date on events and opportunities.

+Family Connections